-Fees Billed by Deloitte for 2023 and 2022
+Fees Billed by Deloitte for 2024 and 2023

-The table below shows the fees paid to Deloitte during or in connection with 2023 and 2022.
+The table below shows the fees paid to Deloitte during or in connection with 2024 and 2023.
 All fees billed by and paid to Deloitte were negotiated by management under the direction of our CFO with the oversight and approval of the Audit Committee.

-Years ended Decemb Description of Professional Services 2023 (mil 2022 lions) Audit Fees - The audit fees were incurred for audits of our annual consolidated financial statements and those of our subsidiaries, including our Annual Reports on Form 10-K, reviews of financial statements included in our quarterly reports on Form 10-Q and for services rendered in connection with certain financing transactions, statutory and regulatory filings and fees for accounting consultations related to the application of new accounting standards and rules. \$7.3 \$7.4 Audit Related Fees - The audit related fees primarily related to performing certain attest services.
-0.2 - Tax Fees - The tax fees relate to tax compliance and tax advice for preparation of various state and foreign corporate returns and assistance with filing tax refund claims.
-0.5 0.1 All Other Fees - nonrecurring fees related to advisory benchmarking support - -
+Years ended December 31 Description of Professional Services 2023 lions) Audit Fees - The audit fees were incurred for audits of our annual consolidated financial statements and those of our subsidiaries, including our Annual Reports on Form 10-K, reviews of financial statements included in our quarterly reports on Form 10-Q and for services rendered in connection with certain financing transactions, statutory and regulatory filings and fees for accounting consultations related to the application of new accounting standards and rules. \$8.0 \$7.3 Audit Related Fees - The audit-related fees primarily related to performing certain attest services. - 0.2 Tax Fees - The tax fees relate to tax compliance and tax advice for preparation of various state and foreign corporate returns and assistance with filing tax refund claims.
+0.9 0.5 All Other Fees - Nonrecurring fees related to advisory benchmarking support. - -